NatashaPDev/Voting/README.md

 Get votes history
 ----
-Returns json data about all history of votes.
+Returns JSON data about all history of votes.

 * **URL**